-$$\mathbb{E}[\mathbf{p}k] = \nabla q(\mathbf{u})$$
+$$\mathbb{E}[\mathbf{p}k] = \nabla g(\mathbf{u})$$

 (where the expectation is over the random choice of k).
-This implies that if we take many small steps along \mathbf{p}k , they should average out to a step backwards along the gradient.
+This implies that if we take many small steps along $\mathbf{p}k$ , they should average out to a step backwards along the gradient.
 This approach is known as stochastic gradient descent (because we're not going along the gradient, but along a random vector which is the gradient only in expectation).
 It isn't obvious that stochastic gradient descent is a good idea.
 Although each step is easy to take, we may need to take more steps.
 The question is then whether we gain in the increased speed of the step what we lose by having to take more steps.
 Not much is known theoretically, but in practice the approach is hugely successful for training classifiers.

-Choosing a steplength η takes some work.
-We can't search for the step that gives us the best value of q, because we don't want to evaluate the function q (doing so involves looking at each of the g_i terms).
+Choosing a steplength $\eta$ takes some work.
+We can't search for the step that gives us the best value of g, because we don't want to evaluate the function g (doing so involves looking at each of the $g_i$ terms).
 Instead, we use a steplength that is large at the start - so that the method can explore large changes in the values of the classifier parameters - and small steps later - so that it settles down.
 One useful strategy is to divide training into epochs.
 Each epoch is a block of a fixed number of iterations.
 Each iteration is one of the steps given above, with fixed steplength.
 However, the steplength changes from epoch to epoch.
 In particular, in the r'th epoch, the steplength is where a and b are constants chosen by experiment with small subsets of the dataset.
-One cannot really test whether stochastic gradient descent has converged to the right answer.
-A better approach is to plot the error as a function of epoch on a validation set.
-This should vary randomly, but generally go down as the epochs proceed.
-I have summarized this discussion in box 2.1.
-You should be aware that the recipe there admits many useful variations, though.